 Planting in the Correct Temperature

 If you are planting your gardenias outdoors, keep in mind that they look best when daytime temperatures are between 68 and 70 degrees Fahrenheit, and the nighttime temperature is around 60 degrees Fahrenheit.
-Keep in mind, though, that gardenia flowers are prone to brown if they are moved from one temperature to another.
+Gardenia flowers are prone to brown if they are moved from one temperature to another, so consistency is important.

 Jean Asta has been a freelance writer for domestic and international clients since 2005.
 She also acts as a training consultant to businesses and nonprofit organizations in the southeast United States.
 Asta holds a Master of Public Administration with a concentration in nonprofit management and a Bachelor of Arts in English literature, both from the University of Georgia.